-- 6.1 Tenants have been consulted on the converting of studios into one bedroom flats at Sanders House, by holding 'open house' viewings of a showflat. - 6.2 Sheltered housing tenants will be fully consulted on the redesign of the studio flats, on the possible decommissioning of schemes (once specific schemes have been approved by Housing Committee) and on the implementation of other recommendations of the review. - 6.3 In previous conversions (creating individual shower rooms) tenants have been able to 'opt out' and not have the works done.
-It is recommended that this is allowed only in exceptional circumstances and on a case-by-case discretionary basis, such as a serious illness. - 6.4 In relation to cyclical renewal of communal furnishings, further discussions with residents at each scheme will take place to establish the residents' changing aspirations. - 6.5 This report has been discussed with the Area Panels and the Sheltered Housing Action Group (November and December 2014).
+- 6.1 Tenants have been consulted on the converting of studios into one bedroom flats at Sanders House, by holding 'open house' viewings of a showflat. - 6.2 Sheltered housing tenants and ward councillors will be fully consulted on the redesign of the studio flats, on the possible decommissioning of schemes (once specific schemes have been approved by Housing Committee), and on the implementation of other recommendations of the review. - 6.3 The council will offer tenants such support as is necessary to undertake works to their homes. - 6.4 In relation to cyclical renewal of communal furnishings, further discussions with residents at each scheme will take place to establish the residents' changing aspirations. - 6.5 This report has been discussed with the Area Panels and the Senior Housing Action Group (November and December 2014).
+The main theme to emerge from these meetings was concern for individuals' wellbeing, when a scheme was recommended for decommissioning or when tenants would be asked to move temporarily to allow the conversion works to proceed.
+Discussion was held about the circumstances in which tenants could decide not to have the conversion works carried out.
+This is a sensitive area, where individual needs and preferences have to be balanced carefully against the condition and suitability of the current accommodation.